Embarrassed About Bodily Functions, Need Advice

 This is my first blog.
 I signed up for this site a while ago but am getting too frustrated with the way life is going with this thing.
 And the sad part is I've had it my whole life and still can't get used to it.

-I think I just need advice and I feel this is the only place to get it..
+I think I just need advice, and I feel this is the only place to get it.
 I have not met anyone in person who I can really talk to about this and hope I can get some good advice or something on this site.
 Because it's so hard to act normal when physically, we are the opposite of normal.
-And I know it's bad I look down on myself about this but I guess I just have my back against the wall in options and don't know how to handle it and have no one to talk to about it..
+And I know it's bad; I look down on myself about this, but I guess I just have my back against the wall in options and don't know how to handle it and have no one to talk to about it.

-And for a first blog, this is more of a cry for help I'd say, but I'd appreciate some sort of advice or encouragement because, to the people I see every day I put up this facade of being confident and cool, but if they knew who I really was and what I was really like physically, they wouldn't respect me or come to me for advice or even acknowledge me..
+And for a first blog, this is more of a cry for help, I'd say, but I'd appreciate some sort of advice or encouragement because, to the people I see every day, I put up this facade of being confident and cool, but if they knew who I really was and what I was really like physically, they wouldn't respect me or come to me for advice or even acknowledge me.

-Again this is a crazy first blog and I'd really appreciate any feedback on this because it's comforting to know there are other people going through the same thing somewhere in this world, I just haven't met anyone in person..
+Again, this is a crazy first blog, and I'd really appreciate any feedback on this because it's comforting to know there are other people going through the same thing somewhere in this world; I just haven't met anyone in person.

-But again feedback would be great..
+But again, feedback would be great.
 Thank you, I'm sure there are a lot of great people on this site that I am excited to speak with.

 smtalk8981

 I know how it is about the smell!
-I spend a lot of time with family and I hate using the bathroom.
+I spend a lot of time with family, and I hate using the bathroom.
 I'm financially strapped, so I don't always have the drops to put in my pouch.
 I would get the deodorizing drops if you can.
 They seem to work.
-About the noises, I don't have this problem too often, but if I was with you, I'd probably giggle.
+About the noises, I don't have this problem too often, but if I were with you, I'd probably giggle.
 I tell family and friends that one thing I miss is farting.
 The noise from the stoma isn't the same.
 It seems for me that if I don't eat for a long time and then eat, gas escapes (I hope that makes sense)!
 Also, mornings are sometimes worse, hence the fact I haven't eaten in a while.
-Another thing I hate is when I'm in a public restroom and I have to empty and there are other women.
+Another thing I hate is when I'm in a public restroom and I have to empty, and there are other women.
 I'm always afraid someone will look under the stall or see through the crack and see me facing the toilet!
 Anyway, you may not believe it, but there are plenty of us out there with the same frustrations.
 Good luck to you, and I hope you find some solutions to your problems.

 Past Member